 Cpl.
 Philip Sidney Brain Jr. was born to Philip S. Brain Sr. & Marie Brain on June 24, 1915, in Libby, Montana.
-He was the second oldest son and had three younger brothers and two younger sisters.
+He was the oldest son and had two younger brothers and two younger sisters.
 When he was a toddler, his family moved to Minneapolis.
 His family resided at 4027 26th Ave South in Minneapolis.
 His father was a longtime tennis coach at the University of Minnesota.

+The Selective Service Act had been passed and he registered at his draft board which was at Field School, Minneapolis, on October 16, 1940.
 In April 1941, Philip was inducted into the U. S. Army.
 He was sent to Fort Lewis, Washington, where he was assigned to HQ Company, 194th Tank Battalion.
 The company was created with National Guardsmen from Minnesota, Missouri, and California.
 Draftees were put into the company to bring it up to company strength.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
 By the time the planes landed, it was too late to do anything that day.